-Green River Community College will go tobacco free on January 1, 2013.
-The use of all tobacco products will not be allowed on college property and smoking materials must be extinguished and disposed of prior to entering any college property.
+Green River College will go tobacco free on January 1, 2013.
+The use of all tobacco products will not be allowed on College property and smoking materials must be extinguished and disposed of prior to entering any College property.
 This includes cigarettes, e-cigarettes and smokeless tobacco.

 What does this mean to me?